-Due to SDSU implementation of an early registration period for Fall (registration will start in April), we need to verify all study abroad participants BEFORE April.
+Due to SDSU implementation of an earlier registration periods, we need to verify study abroad participants BEFORE April.
 As such:

 The petition submission deadline for Winter Break, Spring Semester, or Calendar Year is October 15th.
 No new petitions will be accepted beyond that date.